 No wonder that there was such a substantial market for modifying Ford Model Ts and such, going way back.
 OHV and OHC cylinder heads, auxiliary gear boxes, front brakes, chassis drops and more; to build anything from a hotter street car to an Indy-capable racer; and all by mail order.
 The high quality of the T’s components made it the perfect blank slate; it’s just that they were called Speedsters, not sports cars.

 And rightfully, many of the home-built and small-scale production Speedsters and hot rods from the twenties right into the fifties had genuine sports car ambitions, before the drag-inspired tiny front-tire, giant rear-tire look predominated, and hot rods abandoned any pretense of road-going handling.
-These “rods” from 1950 were about going fast, both on Mulholland Drive as well as the strip.
+These “rods” from 1950 were about going fast, both on Mulholland Drive as well as at the strip.
 Americans had been building their own sports cars for decades.

 World War II played a huge role in the massive changes shortly thereafter.
 GIs were exposed to European cars on a large scale for the first time ever, and many were smitten and bitten, especially by the British sports cars, most of all the MG.
 Here was a car that was a perfect reflection of its times and place: the sportsman or gentleman’s toy from the twenties, when MG got its start with Cecil Kimber’s designs for sporting cars based on Morris sedan mechanicals.
-They quickly took off, a way for the young gentleman whose daddy wouldn’t let him have (or afford) a Bentley to enjoy perhaps the most important benefit of all sports cars: date bait.
+They quickly took off, a way for the young gentleman whose daddy wouldn’t let him have (or afford) a blower Bentley to enjoy perhaps the most important benefit of all sports cars: date bait.

 Their petite size, narrow track and precise steering were a reflection of the winding British roads of the times.
 Motorways were as common as high-revving short-stroke engines.
 Not really designed for American conditions, but their nimbleness in tight corners and steering feel were something that home-brew speedsters just didn’t quite offer.